aws/amazon-ec2-instance-selector/README.md

 Global Flags:
+      --cache-dir string   Directory to save the pricing and instance type caches (default "~/.ec2-instance-selector/") --cache-ttl int      Cache TTLs in hours for pricing and instance type caches.
+Setting the cache to 0 will turn off caching and cleanup any on-disk caches. (default 168)
   -h, --help               Help
       --max-results int    The maximum number of instance types that match your criteria to return (default 20) -o, --output string      Specify the output format (table, table-wide, one-line) --profile string     AWS CLI profile to use for credentials and config -r, --region string      AWS Region to use for API requests (NOTE: if not passed in, uses AWS SDK default precedence) -v, --verbose            Verbose - will print out full instance specs --version            Prints CLI version
 ```